Dževad Galijašević: Biography

-Criticism
+Controversies

-He was labeled by Dragan Mektić, Minister of Security of Bosnia and Herzegovina, as "quasi-expert and warmonger".
-He and the RTRS were fined at the Konjic Municipal Court for presenting inaccurate information about Adnan Dlakić, an official at the Ministry of Security of Bosnia and Herzegovina who was accused by Galijašević of being a former member of the Bosnian mujaheddin detachment when in fact he joined Army only in 2002.
-Galijašević has repeatedly made claims that were described as conspiracy theories from which the media then make "news".
-He placed several stories that were later found as fake and fabrications.
-Fact checking platform Raskrinkavanje summarized that Galijašević was known for presenting "unverified and false facts".
-In an interview for Balkan Info he claimed that COVID-19 pandemic was a "terrorist concept".
+Dragan Mektić, Minister of Security of Bosnia and Herzegovina, described Galijašević as a "quasi-expert and warmonger".

+Galijašević and the Radio Televizija Republike Srpske were fined by the Konjic Municipal Court for presenting inaccurate information about Adnan Dlakić, an official at the Ministry of Security of Bosnia and Herzegovina.
+Galijašević had alleged that Dlakić was a former member of the Bosnian mujaheddin detachment; however, records found that Dlakić only joined the army in 2002.

+According to several sources, Galijašević has repeatedly made claims that were described as conspiracy theories that were later reported by the media as news.
+He promoted several stories that were later found to be false or fabricated.
+The fact-checking platform Raskrinkavanje stated that Galijašević was known for presenting "unverified and false facts".
+In an interview with Balkan Info, he described the COVID-19 pandemic as a "terrorist concept".